Voltinism

-A Lycaena Phleases standing on wood.
+The Adonis blue butterfly (female and male pictured) is a bivoltine species, having two generations a year.

-Voltinism is a term used in biology to indicate the number of broods or generations of an organism in a year.
-The term is most often applied to insects, and is particularly in use in sericulture, where silkworm varieties vary in their voltinism.
+Voltinism is a term used in biology to indicate the number of broods or generations that an organism has each year.
+The term is most often applied to insects, and is particularly in use in sericulture, in which silkworm varieties vary in their voltinism.